Enjoy the best trips, snorkelling with amazing marine life and getting up close to animals on land.

 Return and lunch in a local farm where we can also watch Isabela Giant Tortoises ambling slowly around.

-In the afternoon return to Puerto Villamila and our hotel, free evening.
+In the afternoon return to Puerto Villamil and our hotel, free evening.

 Volcano hike notes: You walk 2-4 hours with frequent rest stops and a lunch break.
 From the National Park checkpoint, there’s about a 45-minute walk uphill to the rim of the volcano.
 The trail around the rim has only slight up and downs with a few short steep inclines.
 The lava fields of Volcan Chico are uneven and rocky in areas.